Bayesian spatial+: A joint model perspective: Discussion

 \section{Discussion}

-In this paper, we extend the spatial+ methodology to a Bayesian framework, highlighting several advantages.
-A key benefit is enhanced uncertainty quantification (UQ), which includes seamless uncertainty propagation in two-stage models and the generally straightforward nature of UQ in Bayesian contexts.
-This extension also addresses a gap in the original spatial+ manuscript, where inference beyond the mean was not explicitly detailed.
-Moreover, the Bayesian framework allows for the incorporation of prior knowledge about the sources of spatial confounding, enabling us to impose restrictions on the prior to explicitly avoid confounded high frequencies \citep{dupont2023demystifying}.
+This work brings the spatial+ methodology to a Bayesian framework, offering three key advantages.
+First, we provide enhanced uncertainty quantification with seamless uncertainty propagation in the joint model.
+Second, this enables robust posterior inference beyond point estimates, addressing a gap in the original spatial+ framework where inference beyond the mean was not explicitly detailed.
+Third, the Bayesian approach allows incorporating prior knowledge about spatial confounding, enabling restrictions that explicitly avoid confounded high frequencies.
+Additionally, we identify a feedback problem that emerges specifically in the joint Bayesian formulation and propose a cutting feedback approach that differs from traditional methods by selectively removing problematic dependencies from parameters in the response side.
+We extended the presented methodology to multiple covariates.

-The proposed model was evaluated through simulation studies and applied to two real-world datasets.
-Results demonstrate that the Bayesian spatial+ method, particularly with the novel joint prior for smoothness, outperforms the frequentist spatial+ in terms of both bias and coverage.
-Importantly, the model requires no tuning of the priors by the user.
-However, as with all methods, if bias is not entirely eliminated, coverage may decline as sample size increases.
+We evaluated our approach through simulation studies and applications to two real-world datasets with both single and multiple covariates.
+Results demonstrate that the Bayesian spatial+ models, particularly the cutting feedback model, represent a substantial improvement over the frequentist counterpart in both bias and coverage, and the spatial model performed consistently worse than all spatial+ models, except when there was no relevant confounding.
+Importantly, our approach achieves these improvements without requiring user-specified tuning parameters such as frequency caps, making it both more effective and more practical than existing alternatives.

-Spatial+ is a powerful tool for addressing spatial confounding, and the Bayesian implementation enhances its utility by providing robust UQ and leveraging prior knowledge about spatial structures \citep{guan2022spectral, dupont2023demystifying}.
 Nevertheless, the current requirement of separability between residuals and spatial effects presents challenges when extending spatial+ to non-Gaussian covariates.
-Future research should focus on developing more flexible methodologies to address these limitations and further expand the applicability of the Bayesian spatial+.
+Future research could focus on developing more flexible methodologies to address these limitations and further expand the applicability of Bayesian spatial+.